Documentation

 Shortcode options:

-- position: bottom-right, bottom-left, inline (default: bottom-right)
+- position: bottom-right, bottom-left, button, inline (default: bottom-right)

 - theme: dark, light, auto (default: dark)